Recons7/Garun-Framework/README.txt

 "Commands are listed On the Tool itself But I am including Commands For the Tool here too :-

-Command > type: [help] To see for Usable Commands.

 Command > type: [restart] To restart garun-Framework.

 Command > type: [./site.gframe] To access, Is Site Down.
 Script